Landscapes touched by warfares

 Forest road along the border

-Friday 28th June was the first full day I followed the Polish – Slovak border – a routine for the next week.
-The path is better than further to the east as it seems being regularly used by vehicles.
+Friday 28th June was the first full day I followed the Polish – Slovakian border – a routine for the next week.
+The path was better than further to the east as it seems being regularly used by vehicles.
 Some hills are painfully high in this part.
 I did not meet a person for the whole day.

-In the afternoon I started noticing trenches – sign of heavy fighting during WW I and maybe reused during WW II.
+In the afternoon I started noticing trenches – hallmark of heavy fighting during the WW1 and maybe reused later during the WW2 .

 Busov highlands south from the border